 Predisposition To PTSD: Influencing Factors

 Posttraumatic stress disorder (PTSD) refers to a mental illness that some people develop after experiencing or witnessing a traumatic event or series of events.
 Predisposition to PTSD may be linked to various factors, including genetic risk, additional stress, and environmental influences, such as insufficient social support following a traumatic event.
-The National Center for PTSD indicates that about 6% of people in the U.S. at some point throughout life.
+The National Center for PTSD indicates that about 6% of people in the US will experience PTSD at some point.

-Events associated with PTSD are usually severe enough to shock or scare someone or endanger their life or personal integrity.
-Such events can include a natural disaster, an accident, or a physical/sexual assault.
+Events associated with PTSD are usually severe enough to shock or scare someone or endanger their life.
+Examples of such events can include a natural disaster, an accident, or a physical/sexual assault.

-While some people recover over time, others experience symptoms of PTSD, prompting researchers to examine risk and resiliency factors of PTSD.
-Below, we’ll explore factors that may affect predisposition and resiliency to PTSD.
+While some people recover over time, others develop symptoms of PTSD.
+So why do some people develop PTSD after a traumatic event while others don’t?
+There’s a growing body of research examining this very question.
+Below, we’ll explore factors that may affect predisposition and resilience to PTSD.

 An elderly man in a white button down shirt sits hunched over at the table and crosses his arms while gazing off sadly.